The New York Times

 Was Russian President Vladimir Putin behind this campaign?
 Perhaps.
 U.S. intelligence officials concluded last year that he was responsible for hacking the Democrats’ computers.
 But why?

-Former FBI director Robert Mueller has been appointed as a special counsel by the Justice Department to investigate the matter.
+Former FBI director Robert Mueller has been appointed as a special by the Justice Department to investigate the matter.
 His team also continues to probe whether any member of the Trump campaign “colluded with” (actively aided) the Russians.
 President Trump strongly denies that any collusion took place.

-In February, the Justice Department handed down an indictment against 13 Russians.
+In February, the Justice Department handed down an against 13 Russians.
 The document adds many pieces to the puzzle of what happened in the 2016 election—and what experts warn could easily happen again.

 How Russia Attacked

 The Justice Department indictment traces the 13 Russians back to a shadowy firm called the Internet Research Agency (IRA).
-From an ordinary office building in St. Petersburg, Russia, this group ran a “troll farm”—an organization that churns out social media posts.
+From an ordinary office building in St. Petersburg, Russia, this group ran a “ farm”—an organization that churns out social media posts.

 Starting in 2014, the IRA used fake Facebook groups to spread inflammatory content on issues such as immigration and race.
 One group called Secured Borders falsely warned of a “huge upsurge of violence toward American citizens” by Muslim refugees.
 Another named Heart of Texas promoted Texas seceding from the U.S.